 It is also possible to beat the HUI gains by carefully picking elite unhedged gold stocks with the best prospects.
-As a real-world example, in our Zeal Intelligence newsletter we were blessed to ride Rally 2 to an actual realized gold-stock portfolio gain of 31% on our picks, even though the HUI only managed a 17% rally during this period.
-As in any bull market, the base index gains can be multiplied by careful stock picking.
+As a real-world example, in our Zeal Intelligence newsletter we were blessed to ride Rally 2 to an actual realized gold-stock portfolio gain of

 The latest Gold 50/200 MACD buy signal occurred in early May.
 Since then this flagship unhedged gold-stock index is up 20%, a very impressive number in such a short period of time.
 Yet again at the very moment when many were predicting a plunge in gold and gold stocks after Washington's annexation of Iraq, the Gold 50/200 MACD buy signal proved correct and contrarians who heeded it have been well rewarded.

 If you are a contrarian investor or speculator and you are interested in gold stocks, you ought to consider honoring us with a subscription!
 In our current June issue of our acclaimed Zeal Intelligence monthly, I discussed the coming Gold Exchange-Traded Fund in depth, an immensely important development for the gold and gold-stock markets.
 The coming gold ETF could light a rocket under gold stocks and gold!
 We will fire out a complimentary copy of this current June issue to all new e-mail subscribers to ZI.